rathena/rathena/doc/script_commands.md

 \***showevent** **\<icon\>**{,**\<mark color\>**{,**\<char_id\>**}}

-Show an emotion on top of a NPC, and optionally, a colored mark in the mini-map like "viewpoint" or "viewpointmap".
+Show an emotion on top of a NPC, and optionally, a colored mark in the mini-map like "`viewpoint`" or "`viewpointmap`".

 This is used to indicate that a NPC has a quest or an event to a certain player.